mabbasiazad/getting_started_open_source/README.md

+This is Mehdi's modifiction for practicing pull request.
 # Making a pull request to an open-source project

 You want to make a pull request to an open-source project?
 You don't know how to do it?